Seravo/docs/_posts/2015-10-13-local-development.md

 # You can connect into vagrant
 $ vagrant ssh

-# You can pull the production database (not required on new sites required)
+# You can pull the production database (not required on new sites)
 $ wp-pull-production-db
 ```

-Now you can open in a browser http://wordpress.local/ and edit the files in you project and see the result immediately.
+Now you can open http://wordpress.local/ in a browser and edit the files in you project and see the result immediately.

 When you think your code is good, commit it and push to production with: